idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 # CAT TOOLS

-Some popular computer-aided translation (CAT) tools, such as SDL Trados, memoQ or Déjà Vu are only Windows-compatible, but they are far from being the only options.
+Some popular computer-aided translation (CAT) tools, such as Trados, memoQ or Déjà Vu are only Windows-compatible, but they are far from being the only options.
 There are some powerful translation tools that can run on GNU/Linux.
 It is worth noting almost all of them can handle (albeit with some limitations) Trados SDLXLIFF files and/or SDLPPX packages, which are often sent out by translation agencies.

 These include the following: